-Embrace the captivating natural beauty of New Zealand when you take part in the best activities to truly experience the world-famous Mount Cook National Park and New Zealand’s largest glacier.
+Embrace the captivating natural beauty of New Zealand when you take part in the best activities in Mount Cook National Park, home to the country’s largest glacier.

-You can experience the shining ice and dramatic colors of the glaciers that cover more than 40 percent of Mount Cook National Park in the Southern Alps, including the enticing summit of Mount Cook itself, the country’s tallest mountain.
+You can experience the shining ice and dramatic colors of glaciers that cover more than 40 percent of Aoraki Mount Cook National Park in the Southern Alps, including the summit of Mount Cook, New Zealand’s tallest mountain.

-Besides its epic scenery, you can revel in exclusive experiences among the floating icebergs, jagged snowcapped peaks, and deep crevices that split the glacier’s icy surface to create the perfect adventure during your New Zealand tour.
+Besides its epic scenery, you can revel in exclusive experiences among the floating icebergs, jagged snowcapped peaks, and deep crevices that split the icy surfaces.

-Guided tours lead enthusiastic adventures onto the glowing waters of Lake Tasman in kayaks for a divine paddle around the landmarked destination.
-Experts or novice kayakers will enjoy floating along the frigid waters past staggering icebergs surrounded by the ascending peaks of the glaciated mountains.
-You will kayak close by the ice wall while remaining at a safe distance in the event of a falling iceberg.
-Should any ice break away from the glacier wall, you will have an incredible view.
+Should any break away from the glacier wall, you will have an incredible view.
 In February 2011, the Christchurch earthquake caused a chunk of ice weighing 30 million tons to tear away from the wall, causing waves more than 10 feet tall.